Is Cataract Surgery Safe?

 A thought from the clinic

 Patients often ask me if cataract surgery is safe, and I tell them yes.
 But then I tell them the rest: that the statistics are population-level, that their individual risk profile depends on their eyes and their surgeon, and that being in the right hands changes the equation significantly.
-I have performed more than 10,000 of these procedures.
+I have performed more than 20,000 eye procedures.
 What I offer is not just technique.
 It is the experience to recognize when something unusual is happening and the judgment to respond.
 That combination is what safety actually looks like in practice.

 Schedule a ConsultationCall 760.340.4700